mediadrop/mediadrop/doc/install/apache-fastcgi.rst

 .. _install_apache-fastcgi:

 ===============================
-Apache & mod_fastcgi Deployment
+Apache & mod_fcgid Deployment
 ===============================

-The Apache/mod_fastcgi setup is intended as an easy way for users with shared hosting environments to use python webapps.
+The Apache/mod_fcgid setup is intended as an easy way for users with shared hosting environments to use python webapps.
 It adds some overhead over the :ref:`install_apache-wsgi`, so if you administrate your own server, you may want to use that instead.

-This tutorial assumes that you already have Apache and mod_fastcgi installed and working.
+This tutorial assumes that you already have Apache and mod_fcgid installed and working (mod_fastcgi works as well).
 If you're unsure, check with your hosting provider.

 Components
 ----------